Riley-livingston/AirBnb-Listings-Analysis-for-Cleaning-Services/README.md

 <h2>Methods</h2>

-- <b>Exploratory data analysis</b>
+- Exploratory data analysis

 <h2>Data analysis process</h2>

 <p align="left">
  <u>Business task</u>:

-- <b>Determine a high conversion rate client list that can be utulized by airbnb cleaning services in NYC using exploratory analysis.</b>
+- Determine a high conversion rate client list that can be utulized by airbnb cleaning services in NYC using exploratory analysis.

-  -<b> KEY METRICS:
+  - KEY METRICS:
-    - <b>number of distinct reviews that contain words signaling uncleanliness grouped by host
+    - number of distinct reviews that contain words signaling uncleanliness grouped by host
-    - <b>number of distinct reviews that contain words signaling uncleanliness per listing grouped by host
+    - number of distinct reviews that contain words signaling uncleanliness per listing grouped by host

 <br />
 <p align="left">
  <u>Data preparation</u>:

- -<b> PRIVACY AND ACESSABILITY
+  PRIVACY AND ACESSABILITY

    - Data for this analysis was scrapped directly from Airbnb's website by third party <a href="https://insideairbnb.com"> insideairbnb</a>.
    - All data present in this repository as well as findings derived from analysis is publicly available information and falls under fair use.
 No private         information is being used including names, listings, and review details as it is all publicly displayed on Airbnb’s website.

  <br/>
- -<b> DATA STRUCTURE AND INTEGRITY
+  DATA STRUCTURE AND INTEGRITY

    - Data used in this analysis is organized in 2 tables (listings and reviews) and columns in csv format.
    - Integrity of the data source was verfified by choosing 10 random listings urls from the listings table listing_url column and comparing the information from the link to the infromtion scrped and orgsnized into columns in the reviews and listings tables.